 Shopping second hand is a great way to make items last longer and keep products in circulation.
 There’s also the bonus of finding something unique and interesting to give your home a more individual look.
 The fastest way to add some personality to your home while also shopping consciously is to source pre-loved homewares.
 On the Oxfam online shop, you can find everything from retro glassware to antique candelabras, vintage trinket boxes and contemporary coffee table books.
 Alternatively, search Shop Finder to find your nearest Oxfam store.

-How to make your home more sustainable
+9 ways to make your home more sustainable

-Donate your pre-loved goods
+2. Donate your pre-loved goods

 Sometimes holding on to items you no longer need or have space for can be inevitable.
-There comes a time when a clear out can do a world of good, for you and others, when you donate your items to charity.
+There comes a time when a clear-out can do a world of good, for you and others, when you donate your items to charity.
 There of lots of items that can be donated directly to your local Oxfam shop or through Oxfam’s postal donation service because what might be of no use to you now could be just what someone else is looking for.
 Plus, the more items that are given a second lease of life means less items ending up in landfill.

-Use sustainable washing products
+7. Use sustainable washing products

 Sustainable washing products are cruelty-free and use ingredients from sustainable sources.
 They don’t use harsh chemicals that contribute to polluting our rivers and seas and are often free from plastic packaging.
 When it comes to washing your clothes, you can reduce the number of plastic fibres shed from your clothes by using a guppy friend bag as well as using eco-friendly laundry products.

-Plastic free food shopping
+8. Plastic-free food shopping

-Make your bathroom more eco friendly
+9. Make your bathroom more eco friendly

 You don't have to use bleach and other detergents that can be dangerous for the ecosystem to clean effectively.
 Companies like Bio D make sustainable bathroom cleaning products that come in recycled packaging and can be refilled.
 As well as being made from natural derived alternatives which are kinder to the planet, they’re also cruelty-free, vegan and Allergy UK-approved for greater peace of mind.